 There are things you can do to reduce the spread of infection if you have symptoms, have tested positive, or are a close contact.

-If you aren't eligible for testing and you have symptoms of a respiratory infection such as coronavirus and have a high temperature or do not feel well enough to go to work or carry out normal activities, stay at home and avoid contact with other people.
-Do this until you no longer have a high temperature (if you had one) or until you feel better.
+If you aren't eligible for testing and you have symptoms of a respiratory infection such as coronavirus and have a high temperature or do not feel well enough to go to work or carry out normal activities, try to stay at home and avoid contact with other people.
+Try to do this until you no longer have a high temperature (if you had one) or until you feel better.

 If you've had a positive test result, and have completed 5 days of self-isolation